 Flight Club: A popular sneaker consignment store where resellers and buyers can find limited edition sneakers.

-Friends and Family: When a pair is scarce and usually gifted to friends and family of the collaborator.
+Friends and Family: When a pair is scarce, it is usually gifted to the friends and family of the collaborator.
 These runs are often limited to just a few pairs.

 Garms: Slang for clothes.
 Only wear the most fashionable clothes – those are thRMS.”

 G.O.A.T.: Stands for “Greatest Of All Time.”
-Often used to refer to Jordan’s, Yeezy’s or a wildly classic like Vans or Converse sneakers.
+It is often used to refer to Jordans, Yeezys, or wildly classics like Vans or Converse sneakers.

 Grails: Highly coveted and collectable sneakers that are considered a personal treasure.

-GR: Stands for “General Release,” meaning these sneakers are widely available and not as exclusive.
+GR: Stands for “General Release”.
+This means these sneakers are widely available and not as exclusive.

-GS: Stands for “Grade School,” indicating that the shoes are designed for kids but can fit ladies too.
+GS: Stands for “Grade School”, indicating that the shoes are designed for kids.

 Gum sole: A sneaker sole that is dark brown and highly durable.